SolarSistim/Quickdash/README.md

 ![quickdash](https://github.com/user-attachments/assets/f3f04558-42ce-4fda-abff-36d0465d4e7b)

+# Why does this exist?

+For starters, I don't like configuring YAML files.
+Something about the tab-delineation just doesn't jibe with me, and I fond JSON to be much easier to work with.

+Also, I've found that other start-page repos have either too few options, or too many.
+I wanted something in-between, where I can see 50+ links on the screen at the same time, but that I didn't have to ade through a bunch of documentation to figure out.

 # Features

 - Global search feature allows searching Google, or other specified search engine, and filters the links you've configured.